meagmeag/CS-351/README.md

 hash-04:    7.16 real       6.64 user       0.40 sys        5011784 memory (KB)     129,664.80 hashes per second    47.18

 QUESTIONS:
-1. The >> operation accounts for most of the runtime because most of the other operations in hash-00 are also in the other, faster programs.
+1. The >> operation accounts for most of the runtime.
+   Most of the other operations in hash-00 are also in the other, faster programs.
+   Using >> to read in each byte requires many more function calls than the other programs.
-2. There is not a large difference between hash-01 and hash-02 across all optimization levels.
+2. There was a sight difference in hash-01 and hash-02's times.
-   Although, it is notable that hash-02 was slightly faster everytime I ran the programs with no optimization.
-3. There is not an appreciable difference between hash-03 and hash-01/hash-02.
+   With no optimization, hash-02 was consistently ~1-2 seconds faster.
+However, with all other levels optimization, hash-01 was faster.
+3. hash-03 did not have an appreciable speed difference compared to hash-01 and hash-02.
+In some runs, it performed better and in others worse, but was generally in the same range as the other two.
-4. hash-04's memory is larger because it maps Data.bin to its virtual memory, so more of its memory is used.
+4. hash-04's memory usage is larger because it maps all of Data.bin to its virtual memory, so more of its memory is used at once.
-   Whereas the other programs allocate memory for only one value at a time.
+   Whereas the other programs allocated memory for only one value or a set of values at a time, using less memory at any given time while hashing.
-5. I tried -O1 and -O3, which made a significant difference in time compared to no optimization but were otherwise comparable to -O2.
+6. I tried -O1 and -O3, which made a significant difference in time compared to no optimization but were otherwise comparable to -O2.